Meeco/docs/platform/supported-standards.md

 ### Keypairs

-Following keypair algorithms are supported for exchanging keys between parties.
+The following keypair algorithms are supported for exchanging keys between parties.
 Used as defined in [NIST - Key pair](https://csrc.nist.gov/glossary/term/key_pair).

 | Key Type |
 | --- |